-Going through a divorce can be one of the most stressful times in a person’s life, especially when children are involved.
-Champaign, IL divorce lawyer at Patel Law, PC have extensive experience in family law and help you to obtain the best path to a favorable resolution.
+Divorce Going through a divorce can be one of the most stressful times in a person’s life, especially when children are involved.
+Champaign, IL divorce lawyers at Patel Law, PC have extensive experience in family law and help you to obtain the best path to a favorable resolution.

 Divorce, now called dissolution of marriage, is difficult for everyone involved.
 Ideally, the assets can be equitably divided and the parties can move on with their lives without focusing upon winners and losers.
 Unfortunately, it is often more complicated and the parties cannot reach agreements on all issues.
 There are numerous potential issues involved in divorce: custody, child support, maintenance, division of property and debt, payment of attorney fees, etc.

 What do Divorce Lawyers Do?

 When a child is involved it becomes even more difficult.
 Both parents want as much time and involvement with the child as possible.
 When custody, now called parental responsibility is at stake, parties can rarely agree on all issues because there is simply not enough time in the day with the child to be divided to the satisfaction of each parent.
 The parents must also determine how major decisions for the child will be made – jointly or by just one parent.
 Who will provide health insurance, and if that person is also paying child support, do they receive a credit?

 Child support must be determined, with the non-custodial/non-majority parent making payments to the majority parent.
 The amount of child support has changed in many cases due to the July 1, 2017, change in the child support statute.

 Divorce attorney Champaign IL at Patel Law, PC will help you understand the Illinois divorce laws, and advise you before agreeing to any divorce settlement.

 Illinois Divorce Lawyer Provides Compassionate Representation at Affordable Rates